Paediatrics & Youth Health

 To date there have been three Professors to hold the title of Douglas Burrows Professor of Paediatrics and Child Health.

-Professor Kathryn North was appointed the Douglas Burrows Professor of Paediatrics in mid 2004.
-Professor North is also Associate Dean of the Children's Hospital at Westmead Clinical School and Head of the Discipline of Paediatrics and Child Health within Sydney Medical School.
-Professor North is Head of the hospital's Neurogenics Research Unit and Deputy Head of the Institute for Neuromuscular Research.
+Professor Kathryn North was the Douglas Burrows Professor of Paediatrics from mid 2004 until 2012.
+During this time Professor North was also Associate Dean of the Children's Hospital at Westmead Clinical School, Head of the Discipline of Paediatrics and Child Health within Sydney Medical School, Head of the hospital's Neurogenics Research Unit, and Deputy Head of the Institute for Neuromuscular Research.

-Professor North's laboratory research interests focus on the molecular basis of inherited muscle disorders - particularly the muscular dystrophies and congenital myopathies - as well as genes which influence normal skeletal muscle function and elite athletic performance.
+Professor North's laboratory research focused on the molecular basis of inherited muscle disorders - particularly the muscular dystrophies and congenital myopathies - as well as genes which influence normal skeletal muscle function and elite athletic performance.

 Neuromuscular disorders are a major cause of ongoing disability in childhood.
 They cause progressive and disabling weakness and often an affected child will lose the ability to walk.
 In children whose breathing and swallowing muscles are affected respiratory failure and early death may result.
 While some of these disorders are treatable, for many children there is currently no cure.
 Most neuromuscular disorders of childhood are genetic and more than one person in a family may be affected.
 For example, the muscular dystropies are a group of hereditary muscle diseases which can result in severe and often-progressive muscle weakness.

-At the Children's Hospital, Professor North has established the clinical Neurogenetics Service which currently cares for more than 1,500 patients and their families.
-Professor North's clinical research focuses on clinical trials of therapies for muscular dystrophy as well as the development of interventions for children with learning disabilities.
+At the Children's Hospital, Professor North established the clinical Neurogenetics Service which cares for more than 1,500 patients and their families.
+Professor North's clinical research focused on clinical trials of therapies for muscular dystrophy as well as the development of interventions for children with learning disabilities.